 Part two of the fix, adds Bradley, is “to have public financing of congressional and Senate races.
-For roughly $3 billion a year out of a $3.5 trillion budget we could take all the special interests out of the legislative process.
-Then legislation would be influenced more by argument and facts than by dollars.”
+For roughly $3 billion a year out of a $3.5 trillion budget we could take all the special interests out of the legislative process, and then legislation would be influenced more by argument and facts than by dollars.”

-Will Bradley campaign for, or with, Obama in the lead-up to the general election?
+Would Bradley campaign for or with Obama in the lead-up to the general election?
 “If he asked me, I sure will,” he says.

 A Princeton University graduate, a Rhodes Scholar at Oxford and a championship New York Knick basketball player (he played for the Knicks from 1967 to 1977, helping them snag two NBA titles), Bradley has written six books, all New York Times bestsellers.
 He shared other thoughts about the state of the country from his office in New York City before setting out on his latest book tour.

 For evidence that American democracy is under threat, says Bradley, “you need look no further than the contribution cycle of 2009-2010, when Dodd Frank was done.
 The financial industry contributed $318 million to congressmen and senators.
 It’s no wonder that it didn’t do anything about ‘too big to fail.’
 They did nothing to rein in the investment banks and the large banks, which now have 75 percent of the financial assets in this country, as opposed to 10 percent in the 1990s.
 That was directly related to the amount of money [that was spent on lobbying].”